awsdocs/aws-doc-sdk-examples/python/README.md

 ## Overview

-The code examples in this topic show you how to use the AWS SDK for Python (Boto3) with AWS.
+The code examples in this sub-directory show you how to use the AWS SDK for Python (Boto3) with AWS.

 The AWS SDK for Python provides a Python API for AWS infrastructure services.